commercetools/commercetools-sunrise-java-starter/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This will create a Sunrise application in Heroku with the configuration provided.
-If you want to modify the source code of your application, follow [Git Cloning Existing Heroku Applications](https://devcenter.heroku.com/articles/git-clone-heroku-app).
+This will take you to the configuration page to create a Sunrise application in Heroku.
+Once you have create it, you can access and modify the source code of your application via Git, as explained in [Git Cloning Existing Heroku Applications](https://devcenter.heroku.com/articles/git-clone-heroku-app).

 If Heroku reports that you have cloned an empty repository, go to the project folder and execute the following commands:
 ```bash